Preft/Butler-Project3-GroupG/README.md

 ![Optimized_features.png](images/Optimized_features.png)

-* The final model was trained with results located in table 1.
+* The final model was trained with results located in Table 1.
 The model was then used to predict the average price of retail coffee bassed on the historic data used for training the model (Graph C).

-### table 1.
+### Table 1.
 |Model|Model Score|Training Score|
 |-----|-----------|--------------|
 |Random Forest 10 features|0.96|0.89|